mmbman/Katagiri/1980-06-30-Karma-Two-Aspects.md

 That is how people usually understand karma.

 If you read classic Japanese literature, you can feel a sense of pensiveness.
-The term *karma* is very common, very popular in Japan.
+The term karma is very common, very popular in Japan.
 It penetrates their lives.
-They use the term *karma* very often; even though they don’t understand what it is.
-But that term *karma* is not the good sense; it’s always a little bit pensive feeling there.
-For instance, if the more you try to develop your life, the more you realize that your situation is getting worse, going downhill – at that time people say, “That is your karma.”
+They use the term karma very often; even though they don’t understand what it is.
+But that term karma is not the good sense; it’s always a little bit pensive feeling there.
+For instance, if the more you try to develop your life, the more you realize that your situation is getting worse, going downhill, at that time people say, “That is your karma.”
 But it is not really karma.

 #### 31:32

 [In my childhood,] I didn’t know exactly what karma was.
-But probably I told you, my mother always told me that I was reborn from my sister.
+But probably I’ve told you, my mother always told me that I was reborn from my sister.
 Constantly she told me this.
 And also, I was born in this world when my mother saw the morning sunrise, so she told me, “You are the reincarnation of the sun.” *[Unintelligible.]* *[Laughter.]*

 For my mother, the sun and the moon were not different [in content from] the Buddha.
 My mother and my father always expressed appreciation to the Buddha and ancestors, and the sun, the moon, all things.
 Every day – morning, before going to bed – they appreciated [all things].
 The sun and the moon were exactly the same for them.
 Buddha is exactly the sun, Buddha is exactly the moon.
 So they really accepted the existence of the sun and the moon very smoothly, straightforwardly.
 That’s why she could say, “You are the incarnation of the sun.”
 But I didn’t understand.

 Even though I didn’t understand, if somebody is constantly telling [you] that way, finally you believe it, don’t you think? *[He laughs.]* [Like if] everybody says you should believe in God constantly, finally you believe.
 And also Dogen Zenji says, the Korean people first pretend to cry when they attend funeral service.
 Even though you don’t feel sad, anyway pretend to cry, and finally you can cry exactly. *[He laughs.]* Yes.

 So, my mother constantly told me I was the rebirth of my sister, and the incarnation of the sun.
 But this is a pretty good sense of what is called karma, [although] I didn’t know the term karma at that time.
 On the other hand, in Japanese life, generally speaking, karma was not used in a good sense, but always in a bad sense.
 That’s why I was pretty confused: this other karma is pretty good, but [usually] karma is not good.
 Do you understand?
 Because if I say, “that is my karma,” at that time people don’t accept karma in [the] good sense.
-It’s sort of that my life is already set up; I cannot change, I cannot develop, if I understand karma in that way.
+It’s sort of that my life is already set up.
+I cannot change, I cannot develop, if I understand karma in that way.
 But I don’t think that is my karma.

 #### 35:25